 Set good cyber safety habits from the start.
 Onboarding is a great opportunity for you to educate new employees on cybersecurity best

-practices (such as setting a password for the computer), and company cyber security policies so new employees know what to do in the event
+practices (such as setting a strong password for the computer), and company cyber security policies so new employees know what to do in

 An unsecure computer connected to the internet can become a target of more than 2,000 cyberattacks daily.